 Zakynthos is one of the most beautiful destinations Greece has to offer.
-Rich with history, this Ionian Sea island is famous for its beaches, especially Navagio Beach–known as “Shipwreck Beach”–has continuously ranked as one of the world’s best beaches.
+Rich with history, this Ionian Sea island is famous for its beaches, especially Navagio Beach, known as “Shipwreck Beach,” which has continuously ranked as one of the world’s best beaches.

 Zakynthos is the third largest of the seven Ionian Islands that line the Ionian Coast of Greece.
-Zakynthos is more than just scenic beaches however–the island has deep cultural roots in Ancient Greek mythology as well as the Greek Orthodox Church.
+The island is more than just scenic beaches however.
+It also has deep cultural roots in Ancient Greek mythology as well as the Greek Orthodox Church.

 This gives Zakynthos and the other Ionian Islands a slightly unique cultural history compared to the rest of Greece, which was under Turkish rule while the islands were colonies of the Venetian Republic.
 Although the island was used for mercantile purposes that gave rise to aristocracy across the island, the Venetians encouraged art and culture on the island, and Greek religious practices remained strong.

-Greek Orthodox tradition runs deep in the Ionian island.
-The patron saint of Zakynthos is St. Dionysios.
-Saint Dionysios was born Draganigos Sigouros in 1547.
+Greek Orthodox tradition runs deep on the Ionian island.
+The patron saint of Zakynthos is St. Dionysios, who was born Draganigos Sigouros in 1547.
 He was a member of the Sigouros, a prominent mercantile family that had descended from Norman De Segur, an early settler of Zakynthos.
 Draganigos was a devout student of the Orthodox priests, becoming fluent in Greek, Italian, and Latin.
-He was made a monk in 1568 and quickly rose the ranks in the church, becoming a deacon and then a preist.
+He was made a monk in 1568 and quickly rose the ranks in the church, becoming a deacon and a priest.

 Dionysios eventually decided to travel to the Holy Land by way of Athens.
 After arriving in Athens, he was made Archbishop of Aigina despite his personal protests, made in all humility.
-In about the year 1589, the Patriarch of Constantinople made Archbishop Dionysios the Archbishop of Zakynthos, and he remained in this position until a permanent Archbishop arrived.
+Around 1589, the Patriarch of Constantinople made Archbishop Dionysios the Archbishop of Zakynthos, and he remained in this position until a permanent Archbishop arrived.

-Draganigos died in 1622 and was later made the a saint of the Orthodox Church in 1703.
+Draganigos died in 1622 and was later named a saint of the Orthodox Church in 1703.
 His feast day is widely celebrated in Zakynthos.

 Zakynthos after the demise of the Venetian Republic